Structural Complexities of Matching Mechanisms: Relation to Other Frameworks and Results

 \subsection{Verification of \texorpdfstring{$\DA$}{DA}}

 This section discusses how the results of \cite{AzevedoL16} and \cite{Segal07} relate to the results of \autoref{sec:compression-complexity} through \autoref{sec:bit-complexity-menus} for $\DA$.

 \cite{Segal07} is concerned with the verification of social-choice functions and social-choice correspondences.
 Social-choice functions are the natural generalization of matching rules to scenarios other than matching, such as voting or auctions.
 Social-choice correspondences are generalizations of social-choice functions, where there can be multiple valid outcomes that correspond to the same inputs of the players.
-For example, ``the $\APDA$ outcome'' is a social-choice function, while ``a stable outcome'' is a social-choice correspondence. \cite{Segal07} shows that, for a large class of social-choice correspondences including the stable matching correspondence, the verification problem (equivalent to our verification complexity in \autoref{def:public-outcome-verif}, which differs from \autoref{def:verification-protocol} only in that every agent should know the outcome of the protocol) reduces to the task of communicating ``minimally informative prices.''
+For example, ``the $\APDA$ outcome'' is a social-choice function, while ``a stable outcome'' is a social-choice correspondence. \cite{Segal07} shows that, for a large class of social-choice correspondences including the stable matching correspondence, the verification problem (which differs from \autoref{def:verification-protocol} only in that every agent should know the full outcome of the protocol) reduces to the task of communicating ``minimally informative prices.''